volkamerlab/CPrecalibration_manuscript_SI/README.md

 2. Install the [Anaconda](
 https://docs.anaconda.com/anaconda/install/) (large download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (lighter) distribution for clean package version management.

-3. Use the package manager `conda` to create an environment (called `chembio_si`) for the notebooks.
+3. Use the package manager `conda` to create an environment (called `recalibration_si`) for the notebooks.
 You can either use the provided `environment.yml` with which to automatically install all required dependencies (3a, recommended) or start with an empty environment (3b) and install the required libraries manually (5).

     * a) Create a conda environment including all dependencies with `conda env create -f environment.yml`

-    * b) If you prefer to build your own environment, start with `conda create --name chembio_si python=3.8`
+    * b) If you prefer to build your own environment, start with `conda create --name recalibration_si python=3.8`

-4. Activate the conda environment: `conda activate chembio_si`
+4. Activate the conda environment: `conda activate recalibration_si`

 5. Install packages (only required together with 3b):
     * If you successfully created your environment from the `environment.yml` file (3a), this step 5 can be skipped.
     * If you started with your own environment (3b), continue by installing the following libraries:

-        `conda install jupyter`

         `conda install pandas`

         `conda install matplotlib`

-        `conda install -c conda-forge scikit-learn`
+        `conda install -c conda-forge scikit-learn=0.22.2`

         `pip install https://github.com/morgeral/nonconformist/archive/master.zip`

+        `conda install -c conda-forge notebook`

 ## License